spdx/license-list-XML/DOCS/new-license-workflow.md

 1. Set the value of the `crossRef` tag to the URL for the canonical version of the license.
     * This should be the same as the URL used for the text added to the test .txt file above.
     * If the XML file you copied includes any additional `crossRef` tags, make sure you remove them.
+1. Optionally, include a `notes` tag with any miscellaneous notes that would be relevant to users of the license.
+    * `notes` is typically used to explain things like why a license has an entry on the list separate from another identical or nearly-identical license.
+    * License interpretation comments should generally _not_ be included in a `notes` tag.
 1. Add the text of the license in the `text` tag.
 There are several special things to pay attention to here:
     * The text must be the same text used in the test .txt file above.
 This is why it makes sense to do the test .txt file before the XML: it makes it easy to cut/paste the correct text into the XML file.
     * The title of the license should be wrapped in `<titleText></titleText>` tags.
 The value here should match the value in the `name` attribute in the `license` tag above.